Walk this way to discover a venerable kingdom of shipping and insurance glory (plus more besides).

 Type of work undertaken

-Applications should be made via the Pupillage Gateway 2017 season for pupillages commencing in September 2018 or (for deferred applications) commencing in September 2019.
+Applications should be made via the Pupillage Gateway 2018 season for pupillages commencing in September 2019.
+Deferred pupillages commencing in September 2020 will also be available but will only be offered in exceptional circumstances.